-The static events include the Technical Documentation and Team Presentation, and the dynamic events include the missions.
+Static events include the Technical Design Report and Team Presentation, and dynamic events include the missions.
 The presentations will be held in-person during the competition, while the documentation will be submitted in advance.
 The static events will be evaluated and scored by a jury of professionals within the field.
 The static events are mandatory for all teams.
-The criteria for the static events will be specified in a later revision of this document.